-The majestic Sierra Nevada bighorn sheep is the eastern Sierra Nevada’s only wild ovine mountaineer.
-Learning to leap from crag to crag in early lambhood, these bighorns develop quickly into keen-eyed, strong-limbed, and extremely agile creatures always on the move to escape mountain lions and find food among steep, rocky slopes.
-Although they once populated the High Sierra by the thousands, settlement of the West brought domestic sheep and other threats to the bighorn’s habitat, and the species is thought to have been imperiled since the Gold Rush.
+Sierra Nevada bighorn sheep learn to leap from crag to crag in early lambhood, developing quickly into keen-eyed, strong-limbed and extremely agile creatures, always on the move to escape mountain lions and find food on steep, rocky slopes.
+Although they once populated the High Sierra by the thousands, European settlement of the West brought domestic sheep and other threats to the bighorns' habitat, and the species is thought to have been imperiled since the Gold Rush.

-The Sierra Nevada bighorn sheep was the first species to be listed under the Endangered Species Act in the 21st century, and rightly so: In fact, listing should have happened much sooner.
-The species began its decline back in the mid-1800s upon the influx of settlers and domestic sheep to the Sierra Nevada, and by 1995 the total population numbered few more than 100 individuals.
-Primarily because of diseases introduced by sheep grazing in their habitat, Sierra Nevada bighorns experienced a series of dramatic declines in the latter half of the 20th century.
+The Sierra Nevada bighorn sheep was the first species to be listed under the Endangered Species Act in the 21st century, and in fact, listing should have happened much sooner.
+The species began its decline back in the mid-1800s, and by 1995 the total population numbered few more than 100 individuals.
+Primarily because of diseases introduced by exotic, domestic sheep grazing in their habitat, Sierra Nevada bighorns experienced a series of dramatic declines in the latter half of the 20th century.

 Thanks to Endangered Species Act listing, the bighorn has come back from the brink of extinction, and its population is slowly on the rise.
 Several subpopulations were reintroduced to areas where the sheep had been lost, and some natural recolonization has occurred, although the species is still struggling to maintain viable populations in light of poor reproductive success in many of the herds.
 Although the Act requires critical habitat to be designated upon a species' listing, the U.S. Fish and Wildlife Service was slow to put federal habitat protections in place until the Center sued the Service in 2005 to force critical habitat designation.